shajenM/projects/dinoboy/README.md

 pic1 = paintedPicture  red (translate (0, 0) (ell r1 r2) )
 runReact "Reactive Game" pic1 resoures
 ```
+'ell' draws an ellipse on screen. 'translate' draws at position (0, 0)
 This picture will be a static at one place in red color.
 Now how to make it dynamic?

 2) To animate ellipse by shrink and grow, try this